14-pounder James rifle: History

 A few weeks later at the Battle of Perryville on 8 October 1862, the Union Army of the Ohio used 23 14-pounder James rifles out of a total of 147 guns.
 In the Confederate Army of Mississippi, there were only two 14-pounder James rifles out of 56 total guns.
 Both rifles were in Henry C. Semple's Alabama Battery.
 Of the Union guns that were in action, there were two 14-pounder James rifles each in Asahel K. Bush's 4th Independent Battery Indiana Light Artillery, Peter Simonson's 5th Independent Battery Indiana Light Artillery, David C. Stone's Battery "A" Kentucky Light Artillery, and Charles M. Barnett's Battery "I", 2nd Illinois Light Artillery Regiment.
 In each of the four engaged batteries there were three different types of cannon.
 For example, Stone's Battery consisted of two M1841 6-pounder field guns, two 10-pounder Parrott rifles, as well as the two 14-pounders.

 On the Union side, there was a migration of less-preferred cannons from the Eastern Theater to the Western Theater of the American Civil War.
 By the time of the Battle of Gettysburg was fought in the east on 1–3 July 1863, the Army of the Potomac employed only four James rifles.
 Yet on 30 June 1863, the western Army of the Cumberland still had 45 3.8-inch James rifles in its inventory, second only in numbers to its 60 12-pounder Napoleons.
 Other guns included 34 3-inch Ordnance rifles, 32 10-pounder Parrott rifles, 24 M1841 6-pounder field guns, 10 M1841 12-pounder howitzers, and nine other artillery pieces.
 In the small Army of the Ohio, there were 26 3.8-inch James rifles, 18 12-pounder Napoleons, 12 3-inch Ordnance rifles, and 16 other guns.

 Cogswell's Battery Illinois Light Artillery was armed with four 3.8-inch James rifles as late as August 1864 when the unit garrisoned Nashville, Tennessee.
 In December 1863, the Springfield Illinois Light Artillery also had four 3.8-inch James rifles, while Henshaw's Battery Illinois Light Artillery and the Chicago Board of Trade Battery each had two 3.8-inch James rifles.
+During the Battle of Nashville on 16 December 1864, Cogswell's Battery ran low on ammunition and there was a 45 minute delay before its commander was able to borrow enough ammunition from another battery to fire ten shells from each gun.
+After opening fire again, John McArthur's infantry division attacked and achieved a decisive break in the Confederate defenses.